 The last official "Clap for Carers" on Thursday 28th May was attended by a mixture of locals, relatives and off duty staff who came quite a way to clap for us.
 Relatives came from Cirencester, Dursley and Slimbridge.
 Thank you.

-Below is a photo gallery of what our Residents have been up to in the last couple of weeks.
-They made the spring board pictured above, They also have been making tissue flowers, snail craft and enjoying walks in the garden.
+Also pictured below is the spring board, tissue flowers, and snail craft as well as enjoying walks in the garden.
 It has also been National Smile month and we incorporated that into our activities.

 Our residents had a lovely afternoon outside in the court-yard to celebrate the